Logo

 How does inflation affect mortgage rates?

 When inflation drops, this gives the Bank of England more wiggle room to reduce the base rate.
 This is the rate the Bank of England charges other banks and lenders to borrow money, and is a lever the Bank can pull to curb inflation when it rises too high.
-The base rate was increased multiple times over 2023, but over 2024 it was cut twice, with the base rate now standing at 4.00% and predicted to be cut to 3.75% when they next meet.
+The base rate was increased multiple times over 2023, but over 2024 it was cut twice, with the base rate now standing at 3.75% and is expected to stay at that level or even rise over 2026.

-When the base rate goes down, this tends to influence mortgage lenders to drop their own interest rates.
-This can be good for borrowers, as it can lead to lower borrowing costs, making their debts more affordable, including mortgage repayments.
+When the base rate goes up, this tends to influence mortgage lenders to increase their own interest rates.
+This can be bad news for borrowers, as it can lead to higher borrowing costs, making their debts less affordable, including mortgage repayments.
+But it's good news for savers if savings interest rates stay high, helping you to make your savings work harder.

 You might also like: Is now a good time to save money?